boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 Interesting.
 Rust is faster as you would expect, but not so much faster that you still wouldn't have a problem.

 For comparison a mate of mine tried in C++ with -O3 and got a runtime of around 2 seconds.
 Not sure what voodoo its doing to achive that.
 We compared the output to ensure it was the same and it was.
 Our best guess was it unrolls the loop to fit the CPU/RAM best.
-This is rather annoying because if I were using C++ I would be very close to being doing with that sort of performance.
+This is rather annoying because if I were using C++ I would be very close to being done with that sort of performance.

 Annoyingly there isn't much we can do to speed this up either.
 At least none that I am aware of.
+Certainly not with the way the data is laid out as it is.
 It's a straight line loop (which is about as fast as things get) which puts int values into a map.
 There are some faster map implementations in Go that it isn't going to solve our issue.
 Unless they are 40x times faster and they arent, I checked.
 However remember how I said we are limiting searches to one at a time?
 That means we can use all our cores to break the list apart and process using all our cores.

 {{<highlight go>}}
 cores := runtime.NumCPU()